rportron/filethingie/README.markdown

 See the original Github project: [https://github.com/leefish/filethingie/](https://github.com/leefish/filethingie/)

-Unfortunately there was no update since 9 years.
+Unfortunately there was no update since 2012...